 Price – Allows advertisers to list pricing directly within ad copy.
 Each price can link to its own page.

 The best part about ad extensions is that a click on any of them will be charged the same as a click on the ad.
 It’s no more or less expensive to use ad extensions.
-They can be configured at the account and campaign level and added automatically to any new ads automatically.
+They can be configured at the account and campaign level and added to any new ads automatically.

 Step 6: Launch & Monitor